 Green

 Green invokes a feeling of abundance, refreshment and peace, rest and security.
-Green is warm, inviting, and denotes health, environmental-friendliness, environmental issues, natural products and goodwill.
-(It’s also the colour of money, so it creates thoughts of wealth.)
-It’s a generic reference for the whole spread of natural, organic, environmentally friendly.
+Green is warm and inviting and denotes health, environmental friendliness, environmental issues, natural products and goodwill.
+(It’s also the colour of money, creating thoughts of wealth.)
+It’s a generic reference for the spread of natural, organic, and environmentally friendly.
 Businesses desiring to appeal to similar audiences or align with similar interests, even if there’s no direct connection, often use a green palette in their branding and marketing collaterals.

 Famous brands associated with green include Acer, Android, Spotify, Holiday Inn, Nvidia, Fiverr, Lacoste, Animal Planet, TicTacs, BP, Starbucks, Land Rover, Tropicana, Heineken, Double Mint, Whole Foods, Mauco Enterprises (shameless plug), and so forth.